PacoReinaCampo/OpenNN/lifecycle/book/chapters/chapter7.md

 ## CONCLUSION

-Software Configuration Management Records are vital for maintaining control and traceability over the software development and maintenance processes.
-By meticulously documenting and managing configuration items, changes, versions, and statuses, organizations can ensure that their software products are developed consistently, meet quality standards, and comply with regulatory requirements.
-These records provide a clear and comprehensive history of the software's evolution, supporting effective management and continuous improvement.
+Hardware Configuration Management Records are vital for maintaining control and traceability over the hardware development and maintenance processes.
+By meticulously documenting and managing configuration items, changes, versions, and statuses, organizations can ensure that their hardware products are developed consistently, meet quality standards, and comply with regulatory requirements.
+These records provide a clear and comprehensive history of the hardware's evolution, supporting effective management and continuous improvement.